Page last reviewed 5.5.2023

 Chlamydia is the most common STI in Finland.
-In 2019, 16 000 new chlamydia infections were diagnosed.
+In 2022, almost 17 000 new chlamydia infections were diagnosed.
 Chlamydia bacteria can spread through unprotected vaginal or anal intercourse or oral sex.
 Infection in the eye is also possible.

 What are the symptoms of chlamydia?